mukmin85/DevOps-Challenge/README.md

 # DevOps-Challenge
-This repo contains the source code used as part of the interview assessment for Platform (DevOps) Engineer role.
+This repo contains the source code used as part of the interview assessment for DevOps Engineer role.

 The application code itself has been sourced from https://github.com/laravel/laravel